A Complete Guidelines Explaining Goods and Services Tax

 Important Points:

-- A registered taxpayer is not allowed to file monthly Goods and Services Tax return unless he / she have not filed the return for the previous month.
+- A registered taxpayer is not allowed to file the GST return for a tax period unless the return for the previous period has been filed.

 Read More About